HomeResearch MethodologyWhat is Hypothesis in Research? Types, Examples, & Importance

 Statement: I predict that health and mental stress are related

-Question: How do the teaching practices in area X and area Y differ?
+Question: How do the teaching practices in Area X and Area Y differ?

 Statement: It is hypothesized that the teaching practices in X is different from that of Y

-Non-Directional Hypothesis
+7. Non-Directional Hypothesis

-Directional Hypothesis
+8. Directional Hypothesis

 The directional hypothesis is a one-tailed hypothesis that uses the characteristics of the independent variable’s effect on the dependent variable to predict the exact direction of the effect.

-Examples of Directional, Non-Directional Hypotheses
+Examples of Directional, Non-Directional Hypothesis

 Directional Hypothesis: I predict that health and mental stress are inversely related

-Non – Directional Hypothesis: It is hypothesized that test performance and anxiety will be significantly related
+Non-Directional Hypothesis: It is hypothesized that test performance and anxiety will be significantly related

 Directional Hypothesis: It is hypothesized that as anxiety increases, test performance will decrease